 - A multinational corporation in connection with a DOJ, SEC and African Development Bank inquiry into possible corruption issues

-- Siemens in connection with its corruption-related resolutions with the DOJ, SEC and the World Bank, including with respect to its ongoing compliance monitorship and related investigations
+- Siemens in connection with its corruption-related resolutions with DOJ, the SEC and World Bank, including with respect to its ongoing compliance monitorship and related investigations

 - The former chief compliance officers of two large international financial institutions in investigations relating to OFAC and anti-money laundering compliance

-- The chairman and CEO of a major supplies of automotive parts in a worldwide criminal antitrust investigation
+- The chairman and CEO of a major supplier of automotive parts in a worldwide criminal antitrust investigation

 - A former executive of a major foreign airline in connection with an investigation into the airline cargo industry